Minimum Distance Summaries for Robust Neural Posterior Estimation: Numerical Experiments

 We evaluate two time-series models with progressing levels of difficulty based on the dimensionality of the data-space.

-\paragraph{Ornstein-Uhlenbeck Process} We consider an OUP with a two-dimensional parameter $\theta$ and trajectories of length $T=25$.
-This follows a similar setup to \citet{huangLearningRobustStatistics2023g}, but instead of a learned neural summary statistics, we use a fixed summary statistics.
-The misspecification is induced by contaminating some of the trajectories with samples from a fixed contamination parameter outside of the prior distribution, as well as by increasing the diffusion coefficient in the model.
+\paragraph{Ornstein-Uhlenbeck Process} We consider an OUP with a two-dimensional parameter $\theta$ and trajectories of length $T=25$, following a similar setup to \citet{huangLearningRobustStatistics2023g}.
+The misspecification is induced by contaminating observation trajectories generated with the ground truth parameter \( \theta^* \) with outlier samples generated from an OUP model with an alternate contamination parameter \( \theta_c \).
 As shown in the top row of Figure~\ref{fig:main-4}, MDS-MMD yields consistently improved robustness across contamination levels.
 Notably, even though the MDS objective minimizes the simulation-gap in the data space, the adapted summary remains close to the clean, uncontaminated observation summary.

 \paragraph{SIR Model} Next, we consider the SIR model from \citet{wardRobustNeuralPosterior2022a}, with a two-dimensional parameter space and trajectories of length $T=365$.
-In this setup, misspecification is structural, where we apply a weekend-reporting delay to the observed time series, producing a systematic discrepancy.
+This follows the same Huber contamination model setup as described previously, but with a task-specific contamination distribution $\mathbb{Q}$, where we apply a weekend-reporting delay to the observed time series, providing a structural form of misspecification.
 With reference to the bottom row of Figure~\ref{fig:main-4}, MDS improves upon the standard NPE and NPE-OR, but does not match NNPE.
 Interestingly, even when the adapted summary deviates from the oracle summary under stronger misspecification, the degradation in posterior metrics is limited, which we attribute to partial non-identifiability of the summary statistic for this model.
+Additional experiments in Appendix~\ref{app:sir-structured-misspecification} show that the robustness benefits of MDS is retained even as the fraction of contamination increases up to $\varepsilon = 1.0$.